Cerealkillerway/fileUploader/README.md

-## File Uploader V 0.0.7
+## File Uploader V 1.0.0

 LIVE DEMO: [FileUploader demo](http://www.web-forge.info/projects/fileUploader)

-A simple file uploader with HTML5
+A file uploader skeleton that uses HTML5 file reader API.

 ### Usage
 Just call <b>fileUploader()</b> on any jquery element.<br>
 Example:

      $('.fileUploader').fileUploader();

+This skeleton handle the client-side file reading; then the files must be sended (ex. with an ajax call) to a server procedure that will save them somewhere (filesystem, db, ...).
+You can use the "getData" method to get all files' data and then or handle everything on your own by iterating result container's children elements;
+If needed you can also populate the result container with previously uploaded file's data (onload callback is suitable for this purpose).

 There are some options and language overrides that can passed to constructor in the form: <b>fileUploader({options}{translation})</b> (see below).

 ### Options